Snowball Cookies

 My family has always called these cookies butter snowballs.
 They go by many names, including Snowball Cookies, Mexican Wedding Cookies, Russian Tea Cakes, Snowballs and Butter Balls.
 Whatever you call them, they are a classic!
 Their rich, buttery flavor makes it almost impossible to eat just one.

-• Butter: Butter gives these cookies their signature melt-in-your-mouth rich buttery flavor.
-Use unsalted butter or reduce the added salt in the recipe by half.
+• Butter: Butter gives these cookies their signature melt-in-your-mouth texture and rich flavor.

-• Powdered Sugar: Powdered sugar, or confectioners’ sugar, is used to sweeten the cookies.
-The cookies are also rolled in powdered sugar after baking, to give them their classic “snowball” look.
+• Powdered Sugar: Powdered sugar is used twice in this recipe.
+We add it to the cookie dough to sweeten the cookies.
+Second, rolling the baked cookies in powdered sugar gives them their classic “snowball” look.

-• Salt: A little bit of salt enhances all of the flavors.
+• Salt: To bring out all of the flavors.

-• All-Purpose Flour: For an accurate measurement, be sure to spoon the flour into your measuring cup and then level it off.
-If you scoop the flour directly with the measuring cup it can pack in too much flour.
+• All-Purpose Flour: For an accurate measurement, be sure to lightly spoon the flour into your measuring cup and then level it off.
+Don’t scoop the flour directly with the measuring cup since that can pack in too much flour.

-• Pecans: Chopped pecans add a delicious nutty flavor to these cookies.
-You can substitute chopped walnuts if you prefer.
+• Pecans: Finely chopped pecans add a delicious toasty, nutty flavor to these cookies.

 How to Make Snowball Cookies